mpv-player/mpv/DOCS/man/options.rst

         - If you're not sure, but want hardware decoding always enabled by default, put ``hwdec=yes`` into your ``mpv.conf``, and acknowledge that this may cause problems.
-        - If you want to test available hardware decoding methods, pass ``--hwdec=auto --hwdec-codecs=all`` and look at the terminal output.
+        - If you want to test all available hardware decoding methods, pass ``--hwdec=auto-unsafe --hwdec-codecs=all`` and look at the terminal output.
         - If you're a developer, or want to perform elaborate tests, you may need any of the other possible option values.